DEIB meaning: Benefits and examples to follow in 2025

 Importance of diversity, equity, inclusion, and belonging in the workplace

 Diversity, Equity, Inclusion, and Belonging (DEIB) play crucial roles in creating a positive and thriving workplace environment.
-Here are some key reasons why they are important:
+Here are 8 key reasons why they are important:

 1. Innovation and creativity